In the mortgage/real estate world there’s a saying: “Drive until you qualify.”

-- If home prices are out of your budget
+- There’s a good chance home prices are out of your budget in desirable areas

-- You might want to consider areas outside the city
+- As such you might want to consider additional areas further outside your target zone

-- Like more living space and better schools (good for families)
+- Benefits include more living space, outdoor features, and better schools (good for families)

 Before long, many homeowners in these tracts were underwater because they all bought at or near the height of the market, often with zero down financing and an adjustable-rate mortgage.

-In other words, the crop of borrowers in these areas tends to be poor compared with the more affluent borrowers living in the city.
+In other words, the crop of borrowers in these areas tends to be higher-risk compared with the more affluent borrowers living in the city.

 So while that home in the exurbs may appear to be a bargain, there’s a reason aside from the location alone; the heightened risk during a downturn.

 One should also factor in transportation costs to determine if it’s more affordable to buy outside of town.
-We all know gas isn’t cheap, even if it has come down in price in recent years.
+We all know gas isn’t cheap, even if it fluctuates in price.

-If You Have to Drive to Buy, Should You Wait?
+If You Have to Drive to Buy a Home, Should You Just Wait?

-- If you can’t afford real estate at today’s prices
+- You might want to reconsider your home purchase if you can’t afford real estate at today’s prices

-But forget all the number crunching and just consider the climate.
-If you have to drive to someplace you had no intention of living in, do you think it’s the right time to buy?
+If you have to drive to someplace you had no intention of living in, do you think it’s the right time to buy a home?

-I’m not just talking about suburbs because there are plenty of great reasons to live in the burbs.
-I’m referring to places further out than you intended, that were perhaps only brought to your attention by your real estate agent.
+I’m referring to places further out than you intended, which were perhaps only brought to your attention by your real estate agent.

 Are home prices maybe just a tad too high?
 Is it more beneficial to pump the brakes and keep renting where you enjoy living and wait for a better opportunity to get in?

-But if you and the rest of them have a 1% down mortgage, it won’t take much for the first domino to fall.
+But if you and the rest of your neighbors have a 3% down mortgage, it won’t take much for the first domino to fall.